Illumina/PrimateAI-3D/shet_estimation/README.md

 For usage of the package and associated manuscript, please cite according to the enclosed citation.bib.

 CONTACT

 If you have any questions, please send an email to hgao@illumina.com.

+RELEASE NOTE

+Current version of shet esimation for downloading is v1.0.